 The Department of Linguistics offers the following master's degree programmes:

-- Master's Degree in Linguistics with the following areas of specialization:
+- Master's Degree in Linguistics with the following areas of specialisation:

 English Language and Linguistics